droglenc/NCMTH107/resources/Syllabus-Current.md

 - Maintain proper [physical/social distance](https://www.northland.edu/about/reopening-plan/#social-distancing){:target="_blank"} (six feet) from other students while in the classroom.
 In our computer classroom, please only sit at a desk that has both a chair and a computer.
 - Wipe down your desk, keyboard, and mouse with the provided wipes. **You are also welcome to bring and use your own computer.**
 - In general, but especially if you are using the college's computers, please refrain from touching your face (mouth and eyes) with your hands.
+- Communicate issues to me (see [ways to communicate to me above](#instructor--derek-ogle)) so that I am aware and can try to address the issues.

 ----